Development Policy Analysis

 Applied Microeconometrics is usually taught by Professor Sourafel Girma, whose research covers the empirical analysis of the economic performance of firms and economies more generally.
 He has published widely in numerous international journals, including the Journal of International Economics, the Journal of Economic Behaviour and Organisation and the European Economic Review.

 This is an applied econometrics module which covers time-series methods through the study of selected topics in finance and macroeconomics.
 It develops the techniques necessary to be able to read, critically evaluate and replicate published academic papers involving econometric analysis in macroeconomics and finance.

-Financial and Macro Econometrics is taught by Professor Kevin Lee has taught and researched in UK universities for over 25 years.
+Financial and Macro-econometrics is usually taught by Professor Kevin Lee.
+Professor Lee has taught and researched in UK universities for over 25 years.
 He has completed research projects valuing in excess of £1.5m in the areas of macroeconomics and applied econometrics and has published in journals including the Economic Journal, Journal of American Statistical Association, Journal of Applied Econometrics, Journal of Business and Economic Statistics, Journal of Econometrics, Quarterly Journal of Economics and Review of Economics and Statistics.

 Behavioural Economic Theory

 This module studies ways in which economic behaviour differs from that assumed in standard economic theory.
 Behavioural economic theory attempts to unify psychological and economic models of behaviour.
 This module looks at alternatives to expected utility theory, exponential discounting, and the standard models of forward-planning.
 Behavioural economic theory is relevant to a wide-range of economic decisions, and is still a relatively new and emerging field.